-Want to know how seasoned professionals keep going when they are really exhausted?
-How do they beat that important and pressing deadline?
-We sent out a handful of emails and got these really helpful and inspiring replies.
+Here, seasoned professionals share actionable tips on how to meet deadlines when exhausted.
 There’s enough advice here to keep you going on the most difficult project when you’re energy is absolutely drained.

 Got any tips not covered here on how to beat the clock?
 Share them in the comments.

 “Fear of missing a deadline generally has an invigorating effect on me.
 It’s easier to keep going when you’re in an office, but the self-employed can always envision the rent or mortgage payment coming due to get them going!”

 Damian McAlonan, Managing Partner, The Boost Partnership, London, U.K., explains that: “We’re all hard-wired to take action because of fear rather than need and I’m no stranger to that.”

 So what’s Damian’s technique?
 “What I do is first project what the outcomes would be if I did or didn’t do it.
 Then I prioritize and take the appropriate action from there.
 In reflection, I ask myself why I didn’t get it done sooner or if my focus is in the right place.”

 “Deadlines are a fact of life in the communications field.
 When I find myself struggling to finish an assignment, I’ll re-energize by grabbing a coffee and stepping outside for a few minutes.